pepijnbruinaars/MAIR-G14/README.md

 1. `brew install portaudio`
 2. `brew install flac`
 3. `pip install pyaudio`

+## Configuration
+The chatbot can be configured by adding arguments to your `python src/main.py` command.
+The following arguments are available, ordered by relevance:

+- `-m` or `--model`: Selects which type of model will be used for intent classification.
+Available options are: `RF` (uses a Random Forest), `neural` (uses a multilayer perceptron), `keyword` (uses keyword matching), and `majority` (always predicts the majority class).
+Usage: `-m RF` or `--model RF`.
+- `-l` or `--levenshtein`: Allows you to specify the maximum Levenshtein distance between a user input and a keyword for it to be considered a match.
+Usage: `-l 2` or `--levenshtein 2`.
+- `-d` or `--delay`: Allows you to specify the delay between the user's input and the bot's response.
+Usage: `-d 0.5` or `--delay 0.5`.
+- `--tts`: Enable text-to-speech for bot responses.
+- `--speech`: Enable speech recognition for user input.
+- `-v` or `--verbose`: Enables verbose logging, this is meant for debugging purposes only.
+- `--caps`: All output will be in CAPS-LOCK.

 ## Linting and formatting
 When making changes, please make sure your code is properly linted and formatted.
 Please use [Flake8](https://marketplace.visualstudio.com/items?itemName=ms-python.flake8) for linting and Black (`pip install black`)for formatting.